sharetribe/flex-docs/src/docs/flex-cli/getting-started-with-flex-cli/index.md

 Now that we know how to list processes, the next this is to [make a small change to the existing process](/flex-cli/edit-transaction-process-with-flex-cli/).

+## Troubleshooting

+### flex-cli: command not found (on Windows)

+If you're seeing `flex-cli: command not found` error on Windows and you installed Flex CLI with Yarn, you need to add Yarn global bin path to the PATH environment varible.

+1. Run `yarn global bin` to see the global bin path
+2. Add it to PATH environment variable
+3. Restart command line

+For a step-by-step guide with screenshots, have a look at this blog post: ['yarn global add' command does not work on Windows](https://sung.codes/blog/2017/12/30/yarn-global-add-command-not-work-windows/)